Events and festivals

 Location: L'Usine (ZOO & REZ rooms, Spotnik, Makhno), Palladium, Fonderie Kugler, La Gravière, Silencio, Weetamix, Le Commun.

-The biggest electronic festival in Switzerland, well known in Europe as well.
+The biggest electronic music festival in Switzerland, well known in Europe as well.

 Location: In Geneva city center.

-Handispot race starts at 8:00am, Demi Marathon starts at 8:30am and Marathon at 9:15am on Sunday.
+Handispot race starts at 8:00am, Half Marathon starts at 8:30am and Marathon at 9:15am on Sunday.

 Marathon is prestigious sporting event being held in Geneva every spring.
 Top runners from all over the world run side by side with local sports enthusiasts.
 But everyone who takes place is a winner.
 Come cheer up or take place - You don't need to run full 42km, Various other Marathons take place - Half Marathon, 10km and 5km run, 10km walk, Wheelchair and Handcycle Race.
 Runners will be finishing in the city center, running through right bank, than left bank (Parc Mon Reposon) and finally ending at the main bridge - Pont du Mont Blanc.
 Winners are expected to come to the finish at about 11:30am.